-Every year, the fashion industry generates over 38 million tonnes of textile waste, is responsible for over 1.5 million tonnes of microplastics found in the ocean and produces nearly 20 percent of the world’s wastewater, making it one of the biggest polluters in the world, second only to oil.
+Every year, the fashion industry generates over 92 million tonnes of textile waste, is responsible for over 190,000 tonnes of microplastics found in the ocean and produces nearly 20 percent of the world’s wastewater, making it one of the biggest polluters in the world, second only to oil.
 Is there a solution?
 Potentially, in biotechnology.
-In our interview series Fashion Futures, we explore the organisations and innovations presenting us with a more sustainable future: from textiles grown from fungus and dyed by microbes to algae clothing that is able to turn carbon dioxide into oxygen.
+In our interview series Fashion Futures, we explore the organisations and innovations presenting us with a more sustainable future: from textiles grown from fungus and dyed by microbes to algae clothing that can turn carbon dioxide into oxygen.

 Australian-born Jessica Kruger is the founder of LUXTRA, a certified B-corporation creating positive change in the world of luxury fashion through the use of innovative materials originating from plant and fruit fibres.
 Jessica’s own values, along with her plant-based lifestyle, have influenced the way LUXTRA approaches fashion, from production to final product.
 I spoke to her about her journey from a vegan restaurant owner to a fashion brand owner and about her vision for the future of fashion.